-DPM Tharman at launch of book "How Working Together Matters: Adversity, Aspiration, Action"
+DPM Tharman Shanmugaratnam at launch of book "How Working Together Matters: Adversity, Aspiration, Action"

-Transcript of speech by DPM and Coordinating Minister for Economic and Social Policies Tharman Shanmugaratnam at launch of book "How Working Together Matters: Adversity, Aspiration, Action" at School of Law, Singapore Management University on 27 November 2018.
+Speech by DPM and Coordinating Minister for Economic and Social Policies, Tharman Shanmugaratnam, at book launch of "How Working Together Matters: Adversity, Aspiration, Action" at the School of Law, Singapore Management University on 27 November 2018.

 SMS Maliki, Prof David Chan, Dr Sudha Nair, and everyone who has been part of Project 4650, thank you for inviting me to join you at this launch.

 It is a real privilege to be here, standing in front of this rather tall rostrum.
 The reason why it is tall, is because the title you see on it is not ‘How Working Matters’ but ‘How Working Together Matters’.
 “Together” added about six inches but it was worth it.
 Working together raises all of us.

 It is an important book, and a beautiful book I would say, because it is about dignity, it is about pride, and it is about how, through collective action, we can help people to restore and build dignity and pride.
 The whole book is ultimately about that.